ricksolucoes/RICK4D/README.md

         .Show;  //Open the formulary
   end;
 ```
-- How to show two or more forms
+- How to use show two or more forms
 ```delphi
   uses
     RICK4D;